CannedInsects/CannedInsects.github.io/README.md

 (Pretend there's a link to my classmate's github, I still need to do that part)

 ### Conclusion
-Did you know one of the largest species of beetles are the Rhinoceros beetle, they can grow up to 6 inches and some people keep them as pets!
+Did you know one of the largest species of beetles are the Rhinoceros beetle, they can grow up to 6 inches and some people keep them as pets?
 That's not important I just think that's neat.